Repair a bent fence rail

 Start at an existing rail joint, then cut the replacement section to length.

-When a tree limb falls on your property, you can bet it's going to damage something.
+When a tree limb falls on your property, you can bet it’s going to damage something.
 And if that “something” happens to be a chain link fence, consider yourself lucky, because fixing a chain link fence is an easy DIY repair.
 The pros would charge about $150 plus materials for the repair shown here.
 But you can do it yourself for about $60, including tool rental.
 Here’s what you can do if a neighbor’s tree grows into your property.

 Get a new section of top rail and some wire ties from a home center or fence supplier.
 The top rail should have one open end and one crimped end.
 Grab a hacksaw, file and pliers—and a helper.